by Andrew Cochran

 - Predicting reader relevance, weighing prior choices to predict likely interest, and then selecting, displaying, or ranking stories accordingly

-Good or bad for journalism?
+Is AI Good or bad for journalism?

 Today’s force multiplier effect could, for others, become a force creator.
 New entrants and competitors could gain legacy-scale capabilities with new systems, similar to how desktop publishing upended the industry.
 More alternatives could alter consumer behaviour with increased choices, diluting the addressable market for existing publishers.

 We could, over time, see a transition from machines augmenting human journalists, to human journalists making final judgments for AI-generated journalism.
 It would all still be augmented journalism.
-The question would be who, or what, is augmenting who?
+The question would be, who or what is augmenting who?

 The difficulty of seeing ahead

-IN COMPUTING most AI scientists say the field is still at an early stage.
+In computing, most AI scientists say the field is still at an early stage.
 Advances in AI are hard to predict, ironic as it is for a technology that exists by prediction.
 Deep learning pioneer Geoffrey Hinton worked on principles of deep learning for decades, only to see things leap ahead in one year, 2012.
 That was when computing speed and big data caught up with his ideas.
-He says ‘it’s impossible to predict beyond five years.’
+He says, “it’s impossible to predict beyond five years.”